hmerritt/smartlister/README.md

  - Change theme colour

 ## TODO
+- Check for updates automatically
 - Login system using settings file
-- htaccess to deny settings file
-- Improve upload hover screen
 - Select multiple files
-- Check for updates
+- <strike>Improve upload hover screen</strike>
 - <strike>A confirm dialog when deleting files</strike>

 ## How to use